BDouze/Aquaponix/README.md

 # Aquaponix
+This is an aborted project.
+Nothing really insteresting in here

-Aquaponic / Hydroponic automation and advanced process control
+The idea was to develop a system for Aquaponic / Hydroponic automation and advanced process control

-Copyright (C) 2017 Fabrice Bellamy & Guillaume Gaillard
+Started in March 2017 by Douze B & Gui-Gui
+Aborted a couple of months after

     All programs in this repository are free software: you can redistribute them and/or modify them under the terms of the GNU Affero General Public License as published